kgersen/allegice/AME/README.md

 Copyright 2000-2002 Kirth Gersen, All rights reserved.
 [http://www.alleg.net](http://www.alleg.net)

-This is the 3 **th** release of AME
-This is the 3 th public release of AME.

 Thx to Nick Thoman  (NoodleNT) for his cool icon , gj man :)
 Thx to Maurice Spee for the SLA.